JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/websymbols_context.md

 Web Symbols framework provides various ways to detect current context and retrieve it through `WebSymbolsContext.get(kind, ...)` methods.

-For a particular `kind` of Web Symbol context, there is only one `name` detected, and it can be `null`, if the context `kind` is not present in the location.
+For a particular `kind` of Web Symbol context, there is only one `name` detected, and it can be `null` if the context `kind` is not present in the location.

 ## Location - `PsiElement` vs `VirtualFile`